• Skip to primary navigation

 Instructions

-- Put about half the chives aside, and put all other ingredients in a food processor or blender.
+• Put the soaked sunflower seeds, half the chives and all the remaining ingredients in a food processor or blender.
 Blend until the cheese comes together, achieving uniform consistency.

 Shaping